 Hmm - I might have spoken too soon on this one.
 This might be related to my own bungling of the CVS to SVN switch over from an existing test release.
 Working from a brand new SVN test release this behavior seems to be correct. gmake clean seems to do the right thing.
 Maybe I rmpkg'ed without doing a clean?

-#2 Updated by Gavin Davies over 6 years ago
+#2 Updated by Gavin Davies almost 7 years ago

 - Status changed from New to Resolved